Millennials are apparently calling for Secret Santa to be banned as it gives them anxiety, rather than spreading the festive cheer it was intended to.

 It’s that time of yeah again where supermarkets roll out their disgusting “Christmas” sandwiches, we’re all made to watch a high-budget trailer for a shop that I’m not sure anyone actually buys anything from and someone hangs some tinsel up from a shelf in your office.

+The office Christmas vibe's a weirdone, everyone endeavors to see if those two people will actually get off with each other during the party, people push their luck with working from home, and of course, Secret Santa gets rolled out.
 Essentially everyone in the office puts their name into a hat and picks out someone else’s name.
 They’re then asked to get them a preset - usually, something funny- within a certain price range and the idea is to keep whoever you gifted to a secret… No one ever does, though.
+It’s a bit of fun, really, and while it can be awkward if you’ve got someone you don’t really know, but have to get a funny present for, it’s never the end of the world unless you have to resort to getting them a tin of celebrations.

 But apparently, millennials are hugely against the little game.